-Please be sure to include the following information in your résumé and/or letter of interest:
+If applicable, please include the following information in your résumé and/or letter of interest:

 - Any history of previous volunteer work, international experience, involvement in HSU activities or on-campus clubs (when, where, and for how long) and other interests and/or hobbies.

 Once your application has been reviewed, you will receive an email invitation to complete the online training module.
 The training takes about an hour.
-You will also need to fill out a Volunteer Form.
+You will also need to fill out and submit a Volunteer Form.